hardikason/developertest/README.md

   5. From Magento Backend
   - Admin also will not be able to place order for the product in blocked countries.

-4. If the customer cannot order the product, show a message to the customer using the standard built-in notices functionality that reads:
+**4. If the customer cannot order the product, show a message to the customer using the standard built-in notices functionality that reads:
-“I’m sorry, this product cannot be ordered from COUNTRY_NAME”.
+“I’m sorry, this product cannot be ordered from COUNTRY_NAME”.**

 Status – Covered

-5. The above message should be editable in the module configuration in the admin.
+**5. The above message should be editable in the module configuration in the admin.**

 Status : Covered

-6. We need to be able to enable/disable the overall functionality in the configuration in the admin.
+**6. We need to be able to enable/disable the overall functionality in the configuration in the admin.**

 Status : Covered
 All possible required configuration added at the backend.

-7. Make sure the module can be installed through composer as a standalone extension.
+**7. Make sure the module can be installed through composer as a standalone extension.**

 Status : Covered
   • composer.json file added in module.

-8. Develop on the latest version of Magento Open Source.
+**8. Develop on the latest version of Magento Open Source.**

 Status : Covered
   • Module developed on latest version 2.4.6